 The attendees must commit their time

 in case the facility exceeds its capacity.

-the event material is sent to the attendance
+the event material is sent to the attendees

 The workshop is suitable for both technical and managerial personnel, and the satisfaction rate for both profiles is equally high.
-However, if you wish to promote new changes and experimentation inside your company, considering people that can make decisions is important.
+However, if you wish to promote new changes and experimentation within your company, it is important to include people with decision-making power.

 The workshop is designed for an audience

-between 12 and 14 persons on the customer side,
+of between 12 and 14 people on the customer side,